The Vineyards

 Georgia sits between the Black Sea and Caspian Sea.
 While the country as a whole has a climate that is ideally suited to the winegrowing pioneered here over 8,000 years ago, there are climatic differences between the the western and eastern regions and a wide range of microclimates.
 Altitudes vary too, with grapes for K’AVSHIRI coming from vineyards that are around 100m above sea level to over 500m.

-As these figures and the list of grape varieties suggest, K’AVSHIRI does not come from a single vineyard; it comes from 10 vineyards.
+As these figures and the list of grape varieties suggest, K’AVSHIRI does not come from a single vineyard; it comes from a range of vineyards across Georgia.
 It is not a Vin de Terroir; it’s a Vin des Terroirs, reflecting the character of each of the grape varieties; fermentation techniques and soils and microclimates.

 Krakhuna growing in Chognari, Imereti